zedif/gitlab-novice/episodes/02-gitlab-projects.md

 It is common to write README files in Markdown format, indicated by the filename suffix `.md`.

-Platforms like GitLab show the contents of project’s README file on its homepage; if it is in Markdown format, in its rendered form.
+Platforms like GitLab show the contents of a project’s README file on its homepage; if it is in Markdown format, in its rendered form.

 :::